 Creative names have the potential for greater impact.
 They can trigger emotions and mental pictures.
 They prompt the audience to search for meaning, and when they discover it, it feels satisfying.
 Subconsciously, customers transfer this happy feeling to your product.
 The downside is these names can be confusing or misinterpreted.
 (Apple makes… phones?)
 But creative names are usually more memorable.
 They imply that your brand is more than simply your product or service.
 There’s a story behind it.

-Two types of business names you should probably avoid
+Two types of business names you should probably skip

 In my work as a visual identity designer, I see a lot of brand names.
 There are two common types of company names that bum me out when I need to work with them.
-I’m not saying you can’t use these styles!
+Not saying you can’t use these styles!
 Just be sure to consider the downsides first.

 Initialisms